Shopify pricing plans (2026): Real costs, fees & hidden charges revealed

 - Personal Brand Creators: Influencers, bloggers, or YouTubers monetize their brand with merchandise or products.

-The Shopify Plan is the right balance of cost and features.
+The Shopify Grow Plan is the right balance of cost and features.
 With this pricing plan, you get everything from the Basic plan, but you also get features that really help if you’re scaling.
 It’s a solid choice for small businesses looking to grow without spending too much.

 Pricing & Fees